vworld/typescript-ava-starter/README.md

 Many awesome starters exist.
 This is useful when you quickly want to get started with just the basics.
 This is primarily a bookmark project for myself, but if you find it useful I would love to know that.

+## Environment Variables

+- uses package `@dotenvx/dotenvx`
+- Default variables can be saved in .env file.
+All environment specific variables can be set in their respective file (`.env.production`, `.env.development` and `.env.testing`)
+- Environment specific file `.env.(production|development|testing` would override the values set in `.env`
+- This pattern can be used to avoid unnecessary repetition.
+- All environment variables should be re-exported from `src/utils/env.ts`

+## Logging

+- Logging is done via winston.
+A few utilities have been added

 ## How to use

 - Clone the repository with `git clone`